tilltnet/ratingScaleSummary/readme.md

 and percentiles of a grouped frequency distribution, the inter quartile range, and relative frequency and cross tables.
 The latter functions produce data frames, the output is therefore modified and reused much easier, than the outputs created by, e.g. the functions of the package 'descr'.

 The functions in this package produce output that is supposed to be easily integrated into RMarkdown and knitr files.
+All tabular outputs are **data frames** which integrate nicely into your workflow.

 ## Install Package